danchoi/mustache-haskell/README.md

 * partials
 * set delimiter

 This project currently only provides a command line interface.
-Later version may provide a library API for templating ToJSON instances.
+Later versions will provide a library API for templating ToJSON instances.

 ## Install